-Have any of you ever played around in the amazing, free, kick-ass fantasy world that is Lucid Dreaming?
+Have any of you ever played around in the amazing fantasy world that is Lucid Dreaming?

 With a bit of practice it's something many people can learn.
 Even I did.
 Then of course I got lazy and got out of the habit.
-Now I'm just starting to get back into it, and I have to say: totally worth the trouble!
-I'd forgotten how much fun it is.
+Now I'm just starting to get back into it (again), and I have to say: totally worth the trouble!
+I always forget how much fun it is.

 The cool thing: it's a learnable skill.
 There's a set of steps to follow, and if you do them, there's a good chance you'll eventually start having dreams where you're aware you're in a dream and you even get to control what happens.